physiker66/apple1_keyboard_controller/README.md

 # apple1_keyboard_controller
 Convert an Apple IIe keyboard for use with an Apple 1 Clone computer

+All files under this project are under the "Attribution-NonCommercial-ShareAlike 4.0" license.
+Use at your own risk.

 Files:
   Pictures of Aple 1 Clone and keyboard converter